godotengine/godot-docs/classes/class_os.rst

 Creates a new instance of Godot that runs independently.
 The ``arguments`` are used in the given order and separated by a space.

-If the process is successfully created, the method will return the new process ID, which you can use to monitor the process (and potentially terminate it with :ref:`kill<class_OS_method_kill>`).
-If the process cannot be created, the method will return ``-1``.
+If the process is successfully created, this method returns the new process' ID, which you can use to monitor the process (and potentially terminate it with :ref:`kill<class_OS_method_kill>`).
+If the process cannot be created, this method returns ``-1``.

 See :ref:`create_process<class_OS_method_create_process>` if you wish to run a different process.